What time is it? Summer holiday time!

 9. Carry insulated bags for food

-The sweltering heat is not only bad for skin, but also spoils the food.
+The sweltering heat is not only bad for the skin but also spoils the food.
 Insulated bags will prevent them from getting perished.

 10. Summer first aid